Anuj-Mahajan/Anuj-Mahajan.github.io/_pages/about.md

 Interests
 ======
 I am interested in understanding the principles of intelligent behaviour and creating algorithms which can help machines learn in practical settings.
-My current work revolves around large-scale approximate Reinforcement Learning (RL), mostly focusing on themes like Generalization, Multi-Agent Systems, Never-ending RL, Representation Learning, Safety/Alignment and Gnerative Modelling with particular emphasis on computational and mathematical foundations.
+My current work revolves around large-scale approximate Reinforcement Learning (RL), mostly focusing on themes like Generalization, Multi-Agent Systems, Never-ending RL, Representation Learning, Safety/Alignment and Generative Modelling with particular emphasis on computational and mathematical foundations.
 I am also interested in alternate paradigms for learning intelligent behaviour especially towards equipping agents with attributes that help capture aspects like symmetry, compositionality and reasoning under uncertainity.

 News
 ======